 For the rest of the day, spend some time exploring London’s iconic West End.

-First discover the area of Soho, one of London’s most lively and vibrant neighbourhoods, with plenty of quirky independent shops, cafes, restaurants, bars and nightclubs.
+First discover the neighbourhood of Soho, one of London’s most lively and vibrant areas, with plenty of quirky independent shops, cafes, restaurants, bars and nightclubs.
 It is also where you’ll find the majority of London’s sex shops, burlesque shows and LGBQT+ bars.

 Soho is also a great place to grab dinner.
 Try Kingly Court for some of the coolest, tastiest and most budget-friendly restaurants in Soho.

 Then head south to the real heart of the West End where you’ll find the many theatres of Shaftesbury Avenue, the bright lights of Picadilly Circus, the cultural hub of Leicester Square and London’s exciting Chinatown.

 Things to do in the West End at night:

 - See a show at one of the West End’s many theatres

 - Head to the cinema in Leicester Square